-The Vine Trail will both help to mitigate Napa County's traffic problems and contribute to our Economic well being.
-As the table above illustrates, when completed, the Napa Valley Vine Trail will produce \$165 Million in economic expenditures by tourist and local users, a great return on its one time \$45 Million cost to construct.
+The Vine Trail will both help to mitigate Napa County's traffic problems and contribute to our economic well being.
+As the table above illustrates, when completed, the Napa Valley Vine Trail will produce \$165 Million in economic expenditures each year by tourist and local users (10% of what our famed wine industry produces), a great return on its one time \$45 Million cost to construct.